CaZual-T/CZT-Mod-Manager/README.md

 Currently Supports Ready or Not, Schedule I, Dying Light 2, and Dying Light The Beast.
 More to be added!

 # Features:
-- Multiple game profiles.
+- Support custom steam installs and folder names.
-- Works on ANY drive.
+- Supports ANY drive letter.
-- Merge mods (Dying Light Games)
-- Smart extraction (can handle zip, 7z, rar, and even already extracted mods)
+- Smart extraction. (zip, 7z, rar)
+- Drag and Drop mods into log box for easy install.
+- Select individual mods or all at once to install/uninstall.
+- Merge multiple .paks into one.
+- Toggle Mods: Launch with or without mods.
+- Auto Detect Paths for Source, Tool, and Selected Profile for easy setup.
+- Easily install, delete, update and manage your mods at the click of a button!
 - Compatible with community mod loaders like melon loader for schedule 1.
-- Launch with or without mods (useful for games like RoN that block PC players from joining console players due to mods being installed)
-- Auto Detect Paths for Source, Tool, and Selected Profile. (please let me know if any of these fail)
-- Buttons to browse all location of mods, source folder, game folder, and unrar install.
-- Will overwrite mods of the same name (makes it easy for updating!)
 <img width="760" height="508" alt="image" src="https://github.com/user-attachments/assets/821a9ff6-abcf-400e-86c6-8897b12b032a" />